Rpct00ter/BlueTeam_Labs/Infrastructure & Administrative Tasks/Linux/Permissions&ACLs.md

 ```bash
 sudo find / -type f -perm -1000
 ```
+> **Note:** If Sticky Bit is set, that means the users can normally delete only their own files.
+>
 ## 11. Find all files with the SUID bit set.

 ```bash
 sudo find / -type f -perm -4000 2>/dev/null
 ```
+> **Note:** If SUID is set, the program runs with the permissions of the file's owner instead of mine.

 ## 12. Find all files with the SGID bit set.

 ```bash
 sudo find / -type f -perm -2000 2>/dev/null
 ```
+> **Note:** If a directory has SGID set, newly created files inherit the directory's group.

 ## 13. Grant the developer user permission to execute commands using `sudo`.